 A growing body of research finds that mindfulness (aka, “paying attention to something in the present moment”) is a powerful way to develop positive mental health habits and reach your goals.

-Knowing how to be more mindful can also help you stay on track when facing tough life challenges (like dieting or quitting smoking), and can even help you feel more at peace in everyday moments.
+Knowing how to be more mindful can also help you stay on track when facing challenges (like dieting or quitting smoking), and can even help you feel more at peace in everyday moments.

 It’s pretty easy to get started!
 Here’s a great follow-along mental health activity for young children: